chrispyth42/Reddit/README.md

 This script utilizes tkinter (python's default graphics class), and praw (Reddit's python class that requires manual install), to create a simple gui that can be used to make reddit posts.
 This was done as a project to familiarize myself with creating dialog boxes within python; so that in the future I can do just that should a project arise that requires it.
 It was surprisingly straightforward once I found the things I needed!
 It only requires a couple of lines to create the reddit post, and the tkinter grid was easy to work with once I figured out how it works

-Reddit credentials that this script requires are stored in an external file that has the format.
+Reddit credentials that this script requires are stored in an external file 'credentials.ini' in the same directory that has the format.

     [reddit]
       username = YourUsername